europace/kex-push/README.md

 ### Signature verification

 Every request carries `X-SIGNATURE = base64(HMAC_SHA256(shared_secret, raw_body))`.
-Verifying it is optional but recommended — it lets you confirm the request actually came from us.
-If you verify, reject any request where the header is missing or does not match.
+Verifying it is optional but **strongly** recommended — it lets you confirm the request actually came from us.
+Reject any request where the header is missing or does not match.

 - Sign the **raw request body bytes** exactly as received — do not